Brendan-G5/DiscoBowl/README.md

 ![](client/src/images/screencap2.png)

 3. Once the game is over, the victor is awarded a win!
 You can then play again, and the app will keep track of players wins.
-You can also press complete reset, which will reset everything and take you make to the home page.
+You can also press complete reset, which will reset everything and take you back to the home page.

 ![](client/src/images/screencap3.png)

 ## Tech

-This was made with the Angular CLI v9.0.7
+This was made with the Angular CLI v9.0.7.

 ## Improvements